-The school will provide support to students who are absent from school because of illness for a period of less than 15 school days by liaising with the student's parents to arrange school work as soon as the student is able to cope with it or part-time education at school.
-The school with give due consideration to which aspects of the curriculum are prioritised in consultation with the student, their family, and relevant members of staff.
+The school will provide support to students who are absent from school because of illness for a period of less than 15 school days by liaising with the student's parents/carers to arrange school work as soon as the student is able to cope with it or part-time education at school.
+The school will give due consideration to which aspects of the curriculum are prioritised in consultation with the student, their parents/carers, and relevant members of staff.